-- (1) BPE Degree Core: A group of courses totalling ★60 from the Faculty of Physical education and Recreation, which parallels the BPE degree core with a few exceptions: - Students will take PEDS 205, 240, a senior PEDS option, and one of PEDS 292 or 293. - b.
-Students will not be required to take PEDS 200 and 202. - (2) BEd Degree Core: A group of courses totalling ★60 taken from the Faculty of Education to meet the requirements for teaching certification. - (3) BEd Elementary Elements: Students complete non-Education courses from the following categories: Language/Literature, Math, Social Sciences, Natural Sciences, Fine Arts, Health, and Physical Education.
+- BPE Degree Core: A group of courses totalling ★60 from the Faculty of Physical education and Recreation, which parallels the BPE degree core with a few exceptions: - Students will take PEDS 205, 240, a senior PEDS option, and one of PEDS 292 or 293. - b.
+Students will not be required to take PEDS 200 and 202. - (2) BEd Degree Core: A group of courses totalling ★60 taken from the Faculty of Education to meet the requirements for teaching certification.

+- (3) BEd Elementary Elements: Students complete non-Education courses from the following categories: Language/Literature, Math, Social Sciences, Natural Sciences, Fine Arts, Health, and Physical Education.
 These courses are to provide the "generalist teacher" with a wide background of content in order to be better prepared to teach various aspects of the elementary school curriculum.
 Several courses in the BPE degree core satisfy these requirements.
 Students also complete ★6 in English and ★3 in Math to satisfy these requirements. - (4) Option Component: A group of courses totalling ★9 of open option courses which may be taken from within the Faculty or from Departments outside of the Faculty. - (5) Aquatics Component: Students will be required to provide proof of swimming certification to Red Cross Aquaquest Level 12 or equivalent level of skill (e.g., Royal Lifesaving Society Bronze Medallion or YMCA Level 6), or successfully complete PAC 110 or PAC 310.
-Students unable to complete this requirement due to medical reasons must provide medical documentation. - (6) Activity Component: Please refer to §134.1.1(5) for information on the goals and focus of Activity Courses in the Faculty of Physical Education and Recreation every BPE/BEd student must present a minimum of ★18 in activity courses before graduation.
+Students unable to complete this requirement due to medical reasons must provide medical documentation. - (6) Activity Component: Please refer to §134.1.1(5) for information on the goals and focus of Activity Courses in the Faculty of Physical Education and Recreation.

-A minimum of \star 1.5 in gymnastics is required.
+A minimum of ★1.5 in gymnastics is required.
 This course helps to develop safety skills (e.g., safety in landings) and body management relevant to other activities and, therefore, should be complete early in the program.

-In addition to the gymnastics requirement, students must complete ± 4.5 at the 100-level in individual/dual activities and a minimum of ± 3 at the 100-level team sports/activities (see definitions listed in §134.1.1(6)).
-Students must complete ± 9 through the following 300-level courses as part of the Elementary Route: PAC 365, PAC 325 and DANCE 431.
-In total,
+In addition to the gymnastics requirement, students must complete $\bigstar4.5$ at the 100-level in individual/dual activities and a minimum of $\bigstar3$ at the 100-level team sports/activities (see definitions listed in §134.1.1(6)).
+Students must complete $\bigstar9$ through the following 300-level courses as part of the Elementary Route: PAC 365, PAC 325 and DANCE 431.
+In total, every BPE/BEd student must present a minimum of $\bigstar18$ in activity courses before graduation.